Nielsenfam/NightSkyTFT/README.md

 nano params.py
 ```

 ### 15a.
-Set locations.
+Set locations

-You can setup up to three different locations, for each you will need to know the latitude, longitude and altitude set the parameters in the file for location 0, 1 and 2:
+You can setup up to three different locations, for each you will need to know the latitude, longitude and altitude set the parameters in the file for location 0, 1 and 2 for example, to setup the first location edit the following:

 ```